Elite6809/VisualTrillek/README.md

 -------

 There is plugin functionality via reflection already implemented.
 Extensibility is one of the goals of this program so I aim to make it as powerful as possible, and besides core functionality, make the entire program modular.

+To enable a plugin, put a plugin DLL file (like the sample one provided) into the Plugins\ directory in the same directory as the EXE of the program.
+The Plugins\ directory is usually auto generated upon execution.
+The plugin syntax is completely object oriented and uses attributes to help you describe your plugin.
+It has the power to manipulate the working environment like the main program would.

+Event hooks for the main program aren't very extensive at the moment.
+Feel free to add some of your own.